 - Address evacuation of employees who stay behind to shut down critical equipment.

 - Include preferred means of alerting employees to a fire emergency.

 - Provide an employee alarm system throughout the workplace.

 - Require an alarm system with voice communication or sound signals such as bells, whistles, or horns.

 - Make the evacuation signal known to employees.

 - Ensure emergency training occurs annually.

-- Require employer review of the plan with new employees and with all employees whenever the plan is changed.
+- Require employer review of the plan with new and all employees whenever the plan is changed.

 Types of Evacuation

 Time frames for evacuation may differ depending on the nature of the threat and the amount of time that can be taken to prepare for moving hospital patients.
 Specific types of evacuations are as follows: